boazbk/tcs/lec_11_running_time.md

 > # { .pause }
 Before reading the proof of [univ-nandpp](){.ref}, try to think how you would compute $TIMEDEVAL$ using your favorite programming language.
 That is, how you would write a program `Timed_Eval(P,x,T)` that gets a NAND<< program  `P` (represented in some convenient form), a string `x`, and an integer `T`, and simulates `P` for `T` steps.
 You will likely find that your program requires $O(T)$ steps to perform this simulation.
+As in the case of [polyRAMTM-thm](){.ref}, the proof of [univ-nandpp](){.ref} is not very deep and it more important to understand its _statement_.
+If  you understand how  you would go about writing an interpreter for NAND<< using a modern programming language such as Python, then you know everything you need to know about this theorem.

 ::: {.proof data-ref="univ-nandpp"}
-To present a universal NAND<< program in full we need to describe a precise representation scheme, as well as the full NAND<< instructions for the program.
+To present a universal NAND<< program in full we would need to describe a precise representation scheme, as well as the full NAND<< instructions for the program.
 While this can be done, it is more important to focus on the main ideas, and so we just sketch the proof here.
-A complete specification for NAND<< is given in the Appendix, and for the purposes of this simulation, we can simply use the representation of the code NAND<< as an ASCII string.
+A  specification of NAND<< is given in the Appendix, and for the purposes of this simulation, we can simply use the representation of the code NAND<< as an ASCII string.

 The program $U$ gets as input a NAND<< program $P$, an input $x$, and a time bound $T$ (given in the form $1^T$) and needs to simulate the execution of $P$ for $T$ steps.
-To do so, $U$ will do the following: \
+To do so, $U$ will do the following:

-1.$U$ will maintain variables `icP`, `lcP`, and `iP` for the iteration counter, line counter, and index variable of $P$. \
+1.$U$ will maintain variables `icP`, `lcP`, and `iP` for the iteration counter, line counter, and index variable of $P$.

-2.$U$ will maintain an array `varsP` for all other variables of $P$.
+2.$U$ will maintain an array `VarsP` for all other variables of $P$.
 If $P$ has $s$ lines then it uses at most $3s$ variable identifiers. $U$ will associate each identifier with a number in $[3s]$.
 It will encode the contents of the variable with identifier corresponding to $a$ and index $j$ at the location `varsP_`$\expr{3s\cdot j+ a}$. \

 3. $U$ will maintain an array  `LinesP` of $O(s)$ size that will encode the lines of $P$ in some canonical encoding. \

 4. To simulate a single step of $P$, the program $U$ will recover the line corresponding to `lcP` from the `LinesP` and execute it.
-Since NAND<< has a constant number of arithmetic operations, we can simulate choosing which operation to execute with a sequence of a constantly many  if-then-else's.^[While NAND<< does not formally have if/then/else, we can easily add this as syntactic sugar.]
+Since NAND<< has a constant number of arithmetic operations, we can simulate choosing which operation to execute with a sequence of a constantly many  if-then-else's.
 When executing these operations, $U$ will use the variable `icP` that keeps track of the iteration counter of $P$.

 Simulating a  single step of $P$ will take $U$  $O(s)$ steps, , and hence the simulation will be $O(sT)$ which is $O(T)$ when suppressing constants such as $s$ that depend on  the program $P$.